ShieldOrder/process-layer-doctrine/doctrine/PLD.md

 Missing steps are treated as risk, not as discretion.

 3. Discretion Is Explicit
-Human judgment is allowed only where verification is impossible or inefficient.
+Human judgment is exercized where verification is impossible or inefficient.
 Discretion must be named, bounded, and owned.

 4. Verification Is Preferred